Daniil-Vl/Lowbit_NN_Quantization/README.md

-# practice_3-4_semester
+# Lowbit_NN_Quantization
-This repository contains a research project on "Low Bit NN Quantization"
+This repository contains a research project on topic "Low Bit NN Quantization"